Apress/definitive-guide-jakarta-ee-security/README.md

 ## Requirements

-To be able to execute 'mvn clean package -DskipTests' successfully you need at least Java 11 installed.
+To be able to execute 'mvn clean package -DskipTests' successfully you need Java 17.

-For [chapter 5](chapter5-jakarta-security) you need at least Java 16.
+While most chapters, except [chapter 5](chapter5-jakarta-security) also still run with Java 11.

 ## Releases